Diane Garnham, BA (Hons) Counselling, BACP Registered Member

 PODS Trauma Training (Positive Outcomes for Dissociative Survivors)

 ASIST Training (Applied Suicide Intervention Skills Training)

 Safeguarding Children Awareness

-I am a Registered Member of the BACP (British Association of Counselling & Psychotherapy) and the Association of Christian Counsellors (ACC)
+I am a Registered Member of both the BACP (British Association of Counselling & Psychotherapy) and the Association of Christian Counsellors (ACC)

 I have helped clients with:

 - anxiety, stress, panic attacks, fears and phobias

 - anger and rejection